SubasriNatarajan/python/Unit-1 Algorithmic Problem Solving.md

 > Analysing the performance of algorithms
 - When an algorithm is executed, it uses the computer’s resources like the Central Processing Unit (CPU) to perform its operation and to hold the program and data respectively.
 An algorithm is analysed to measure its performance in terms of CPU time and memory space required to execute that algorithm.
 This is a challenging task and is often used to compare different algorithms for a particular problem.
 The result of the comparison helps us to choose the best solution from all possible solutions.
 Analysis of the algorithm also helps us to determine whether the algorithm will be able to meet any efficiency constraint that exits or not.

-### 1.5.Simple strategies for developing algorithms
+### 1.5.SIMPLE STRATEGIES FOR DEVELOPING ALGORITHM

 ### Iteration
 _________________